-American tenor Charles Workman made his Royal Opera debut 2002 as Prunier (La rondine) and has since returned to sing Acis (Acis and Galatea).
-In the 2016/17 Season he sings Nobile (The Exterminating Angel).
+American tenor Charles Workman made his Royal Opera debut 2002 as Prunier (La rondine) and has since returned to sing Acis (Acis and Galatea) and Edmundo de Nobile (The Exterminating Angel), a role he created.
+In the 2019/20 Season he sings Ägisth (Elektra).